Territorial Infection Prevention and Control Coordinator - Acute Care Stanton

 The Territorial Infection Prevention and Control Coordinator - Acute Care Stanton is accountable for working collaboratively with the Territorial Infection Prevention and Control Coordinator - Acute Care Beaufort Delta and other stakeholders to ensure that Infection Prevention and Control standards are upheld in the provision of Acute Care services by providing support and advice on incident management and all aspects of Infection Prevention and Control in Acute Care services at Stanton Territorial Hospital and across the Northwest Territories Health and Social Services Authority (NTHSSA).

-Reporting to the Territorial Manager, Infection Prevention and Control of the NTHSSA, the Territorial Infection Prevention and Control (IPAC) Coordinator - Acute Care Stanton is located in Yellowknife at the Stanton Territorial Hospital and is responsible for developing, implementing, monitoring and evaluating the NTHSSA IPAC Acute Care programs in Stanton and throughout the Territory in collaboration with the Territorial IPAC Coordinator - Acute Care Beaufort Delta, as well as conducting in-depth investigations into all patient safety incidents, and unusual occurrences related to IPAC at STH and supporting investigations in the rest of NTHSSA, Hay River and Tlicho regions.
+Reporting to the Territorial Manager, Infection Prevention and Control of the NTHSSA, the Territorial Infection Prevention and Control Coordinator - Acute Care Stanton is located in Yellowknife at the Stanton Territorial Hospital (STH) and is responsible for developing, implementing, monitoring and evaluating the NTHSSA IPAC Acute Care programs in Stanton and throughout the Territory in collaboration with the Territorial IPAC Coordinator - Acute Care Beaufort Delta, as well as conducting in-depth investigations into all patient safety incidents, critical incidents and unusual occurrences related to IPAC at STH and supporting investigations in the rest of NTHSSA, Hay River and Tlicho regions.

 Completion of a Bachelor's Degree in Nursing and a minimum of three (3) years work-related experience in a health or social services discipline.